openqasm/qe-qasm/README.md

 - Clone this repo: `git clone git@github.com:openqasm/qe-qasm.git`
 - Install build dependencies: `pip install -r requirements-dev.txt`
   - It is recommended to use a Python virtual environment for this
-- The package may be built and installed to conan with: `conan create . qe-qasm@qss/stable --build=outdated`
+- The package may be built and installed to conan with: `conan create . --build=outdated`
    - This will build the conan package and install it locally.
 The version will be detected automatically from the repo tag.
    - If you wish to override the package name, version or remote do so by calling conan with `conan create . <package>/<version>@remote`

 #### Building for development and debugging
 - Create a build directory: `mkdir build && cd build/`
-- Install package with: `conan install .. --build=missing` which will install and build all missing dependencies
+- Install package with: `conan install .. --build=outdated` which will install and build all missing dependencies
 - Build the package with: `conan build ..`
 - The package tests may be run with: `conan build .. --test`